Think Like a Hacker

 This activity is meant to encourage students to be selective about what they share online.
 Especially in today's world of social media, any information we post stays in the web forever.
 Just like we are taught not to divulge personal information to strangers, we need to be wary of hackers online.
 Hackers uses their computer skills to solve a problem with technology.
 While some hackers use their expertise to protect and fix weaknesses in system, there are others that will use this skill to find out information about someone and use it against them.

-Watch the video for learning more about the activity and understanding how to be safe online.
+Watch the video to learn more about the activity and understand how to be safe online.

 The purpose of the Graduate Engineering Council (GEC), a registered student organization officially sponsored by the Cockrell School of Engineering, is to serve the needs of engineering graduate students at the University of Texas at Austin.
 The GEC organizes many events that support students including the annual Graduate And Industry Networking (GAIN) Conference, Academic Seminar series, and Emerging Tech Talks.
 We also provide travel grants which support a portion of students’ conference travel costs.
 Besides these academic activities, GEC also hosts various social events such as taco/pizza breaks, mixers, the super bowl party, and the semesterly pub crawl/happy hour.
 GEC is an important voice of Cockrell School graduate students, so if you have any questions, concerns, or issues, we encourage you to contact us at UTexasGEC@gmail.com.